apache/pulsar/site/docs/latest/cookbooks/tiered-storage.md

 s3ManagedLedgerOffloadBucket=pulsar-topic-offload
 ```

 It is also possible to specify the s3 endpoint directly, using ```s3ManagedLedgerOffloadServiceEndpoint```.
-This is useful if you are using a none AWS storage service which provides an S3 compatible API.
+This is useful if you are using a non-AWS storage service which provides an S3 compatible API.

 {% include admonition.html type="warning" content="If the endpoint is specified directly, then the region must not be set." %}